demystifyfp/demystifyfp/content/fsharp/series/fstweet/0-project-setup.md

 This will download the *paket.exe* in the *.paket* directory along with *paket.dependencies* file in the project root directory.

-As we are going to use .NET Framework 4.6.1, we need to [restrict paket](https://fsprojects.github.io/Paket/dependencies-file.html#Framework-restrictions) to use only this version.

-It can be achieved by adding `framework: net461` in a new line in the *paket.dependencies* file.
+ To [restrict paket](https://fsprojects.github.io/Paket/dependencies-file.html#Framework-restrictions) to use the .NET Framework 4.6.1 version, we need to add, `framework: net461` in a new line in the *paket.dependencies* file.

 If you prefer to do this from your bash, you can achieve it using the following command